Dihydroergotoxine mesylate. Brain oxygen balancing tablets for cognitive and memory enhancement.

 Shipped from the UK.

-Hydergine / Dihydroergotoxine Mesylate is a Nootropic that is derived from rye and it has become one of the world's most useful and popular "smart drugs".
-Created in the 1940's hydergine is a widely used drug throughout the world for a number of treatments and reasons including age-causing cognitive decline, memory enhancement, learning, concentration, raising dopamine levels and as a powerful antioxidant.
+Hydergine / Dihydroergotoxine Mesylate is a Nootropic that is derived from rye and it has become one of the world's most useful and popular nootropics.
+Created in the 1940's hydergine is a widely used product throughout the world for a number of treatments and reasons including age-causing cognitive decline, memory enhancement, learning, concentration, raising dopamine levels and as a powerful antioxidant.

-Hydergine is one of the most tested products ever developed and it is extremely non-toxic and has very few side-effects.
+Hydergine is a very tested product and it is extremely non-toxic and has very few side-effects.
 As proven in numerous studies, Hydergine offers many brain-boosting and anti-aging benefits.

 Many studies have shown Hydergine's ability to balance or stabilize the brain's oxygen levels, so if brain's oxygen levels are too low then Hydergine will raise them and if too high then Hydergine will lower them.
 Sometimes Hydergine is used before surgery or after strokes, hemorrhages, certain accidents and heart attacks.
 Other studies suggest that Hydergine may be able to help reverse damage to brain cells.

 It was in the 1940's that a considerable amount of research went into Hydergine, especially as studies started to uncover its enhancing effects on cognition.
-It was developed due to its ability to control geriatric disorders by improving peripheral circulation and cerebral function in fact Hydergine was the first drug to work as an effective treatment for Alzheimer's disease and senile dementias.
+It was developed due to its ability to control geriatric disorders by improving peripheral circulation and cerebral function in fact Hydergine was one of the first products to work as an effective treatment for Alzheimer's disease and senile dementias.

 Hydergine can enhance memory and learning whilst improving cognitive abilities, such as concentration and recall along with its property to help in the prevention of damage to brain cells caused by hypoxia or insufficient oxygen.
 Some studies have even suggested that Hydergine may even be able to help reverse existing damage to brain cells.
 Hydergine is a vasodilator increasing blood flow and oxygen levels in the brain and enhances the metabolism of brain cells and it has shown to increase the volume while reducing the size of mitochondria - the power houses which produce ATP (energy).
 It also improves the uptake of glucose which is necessary for brain energy and assists in the reduction of the age-related toxin lipofuscin.